Founder · NS Studio LLC

 Teacher workflows and adoption

-At Learning Ovations, I led product and UX thinking for A2i, an Assessment-to-Instruction system that combines student literacy assessments, data-driven instructional recommendations, lesson-planning support, and professional development to help teachers individualize reading instruction.
-After Scholastic acquired Learning Ovations, I continued that work inside a broader literacy platform, focusing on how educators onboard, interpret recommendations, and turn assessment signal into classroom action.
+At Learning Ovations, I led product and UX thinking for A2i, an Assessment-to-Instruction system that turns student reading data into specific instructional recommendations, grouping decisions, and lesson plans for teachers.
+After Scholastic acquired Learning Ovations, I continued that work, focusing on how educators onboard, interpret recommendations, and turn assessment signal into classroom action.

 Designed around assessment-to-instruction A2i was not just an assessment tool or a student app; it was a teacher support system that translated student data into specific instructional guidance, grouping decisions, and planning support.